ttafsir/hos-django/README.md

 http://example.org/find/all/

-###GET /entries/<pk>/results/
+###GET /entries/'pk'/results/

 Returns other what services the requested health facility provides.
-Insert the EffortInstance ID for <pk>
+Insert the EffortInstance ID for 'pk'

 Example: